KrestenFM/BBR2GeoPackage/README.md

 The executable has no requirements, but due to a lack of Windows certification, is considered "unsafe" by the OS.

-This program is in Danish
+This program is in Danish.